 It’s OK If You Don’t Know What You Want Yet

 It’s OK if you don’t know what you want yet.
-Sometimes working out what piece to order, and what colours should be used, are not a straightforward process.
+Choosing an item and the colours is not always a straightforward process.
 Often a customer’s journey with me involves conversations before they place their order.

 I started talking with Rebecca in October last year.
 Her mother was coming to the end of a 3 year battle with cancer.
 I believe that Rebecca might have found some comfort in talking about using the ashes in jewellery during that difficult time.